Franklinsczhang/post-your-work-on-github/README.md

 ### Files used
 The corresponding csv files for the bike share data for those three cities.
+(Those files will not be uploaded to Github repo because of the size)

 ### Credits
 Udacity's project Q&A is very helpful to this project.